-LA-6(2) The application level task create hook is passed the address of the OS\TCB of the task being created.
+LA-5(2) The application level task create hook is passed the address of the OS_TCB of the task being created.

-A-2-5 OS\CPU\C.C - OSTaskDelHook()
+A-3-5 OS_CPU_C.C - OSTaskDelHook()

 OSTaskDelHook() gives the port developer the opportunity to add code specific to the port when a task is deleted.
 OSTaskDelHook() is called once the task has been removed from all lists (the ready list, the tick list or a pend list).
-Listing A-7 shows the RX600 code for OSTaskDelHook().
+Listing A-6 shows the SH2A-FPU code for OSTaskDelHook().

-Listing A-7 os\cpu\c.c - OSTaskDelHook()
+Listing A-6 os_cpu_c.c - OSTaskDelHook()

-LA-7(1) If the application developer wants a custom function to be called when a task is deleted, then the developer needs to initialize the value of OS\AppTaskDelHookPtr to point to the desired function to call. μC/OS-III initializes OS\AppTaskDelHookPtr to NULL when OSInit() is called, and thus the application code must set this pointer only after calling OSInit().
+LA-6(1) If you want your own function to be called when a task is deleted then you need to initialize the value of OS_AppTaskDelHookPtr to point to the desired function to call.
+You should note that μC/OS-III initializes OS_AppTaskDelHookPtr to NULL when OSInit() is called and thus your code must set this pointer only after calling OSInit().